CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/8-Load-Balancing-methods.md

     >
     >**Scale session hosts using Azure Automation**
     >
-    >Here, you will learn about the scaling tool built with the Azure Automation account and Azure Logic App that automatically scales session host VMs in your Windows Virtual Desktop environment.
+    >Here, you will learn about the scaling tool built with the Azure Automation account and Azure Logic App that automatically scales session host VMs in your Azure Virtual Desktop environment.
     >
     >Please follow the link given below to learn more about this feature.
     >